ahmedbaig/Jimp-Watermark-2.0/README.md

-# jimp-watermark
+# Watermark Position
 A powerful watermark library based on Jimp for node.js.
-This can be used to overlay a "image" watermark in another image.
+This can be used to overlay a "image" watermark in another image with x and y position.

 ### Installation